savi-lang/savi/README.md

 ## Developing

 To work on this project, you'll need `docker` and `make`.
+You may also want to have `lldb` for debugging.

-Clone the project to your development machine, then run one of the following commands:
+To get started, clone the project to your development machine, then run one of the following commands within the project working directory:

 - Run `make ready` to prepare a docker container that has everything needed for development activities.
 Do this before running any of the other following commands:

 - Run `make test` to run the test suite.

+- Run `make example` to compile and run from the sources in `./example`.

+- Run `make example-lldb` to do the same as above, but run inside `lldb` to allow you to breakpoint and step through code.